How Local Authorities Are Thinking Differently Under Unprecedented Financial Pressures

 Councils are at a critical moment for sustainability, resilience and public service provision.
 Pressures have built up from over a decade of austerity reducing funding, rising demand for services and increasing costs to deliver support.
 It is increasingly urgent to recognise the complex structural situation now facing the sector, beyond the headlines of some individual councils going bankrupt.

-The International Public Policy Observatory (IPPO) is partnering with New Local to carry out a research project exploring how local authorities are responding to financial pressures and what we can learn.
+During 2024, the International Public Policy Observatory (IPPO) has partnered with New Local to carry out a research project exploring how local authorities are responding to financial pressures and what we can learn.
 This article is based on discussions at three workshops with senior local authority officers from across England.
 Despite the significant challenges, there are clear areas of consensus regarding how the sector can be put on a more sustainable footing.

 The state of the local state: The nature of the challenge facing local government